RIMOWow/testing-cp3402/README.md

 #### Eclipse

-For Eclipse users, I provid
+For Eclipse users, I provided a sample project which orgnized as Eclipse way.
+You can download it fro